SIGN UP FOR NEWSLETTER

 Legend has it that once a powerful but wicked king Hiranyakashipu saw himself above the Lord.
 He, along with his sister Holika, conspired to kill his son Prahlad who was an ardent devotee of Lord Vishnu.
 However, Lord Vishnu chose to manifest himself as Narasimha (half lion ,half man ) to kill the King (otherwise immortal) and his sister.

-Radha & Lord Krishna playing Holi in Mathura & Vrindavan is a celebration the divine love.
+Radha & Lord Krishna playing Holi in Mathura & Vrindavan is a celebration of the divine love.
 The beautiful image of Krishna playing holi with Radha and other gopis(friends) is a scene that has been depicted in several miniature paintings .The second day of Holi is popularly called Dhulandi or Rangwali Holi.

-However, Holi is best celebrated in the streets of India’s villages and towns.People come out on drives and enjoy playing with colours with gay abandon.Further, Barsana and Nandgaon villages in Uttar Pradesh celebrate Lathmar Holi where women are seen beating up men with laths or sticks in a playfum manner.In another way of celebrations ,people in West Bengal celebrate spring-inspired Holi in the form of Dol Jatra
+However, Holi is best celebrated in the streets of India’s villages and towns.People come out on drives and enjoy playing with colours with gay abandon.Further, Barsana and Nandgaon villages in Uttar Pradesh celebrate Lathmar Holi where women are seen beating up men with laths or sticks in a playfum manner.In another way of celebrations , people in West Bengal celebrate spring-inspired Holi in the form of Dol Jatra

 In other words, this is in honour of Radha & Krishna.

 Finally, can you already smell the festivity (read gujiyas) in the air?
 In other words, this half-moon shaped, syrupy delicacy with the filling of khoya, raisins and other dried fruits is specially made during Holi.
-It melts in your mouth so effortlessly.
+It melts in your mouth so effortlessly.As a matter of fact, gujiyas are prepared at home .It is a

-In addition, customary drinks like thandai and baang(spiced drink) are also popular in Holi along with other delicacies such as dahi balle.
+In addition, customary drinks like thandai and baang(spiced drink) are also popular in Holi along with other delicacies such as dahi balle.They are lentil dumplings soaked in yogurt with chutneys made of corainder & a sweet chutney made of brown sugar & tamrind.

 If you haven’t decided yet where to shop for all the festival paraphernalia, we have got you covered.